 Applied Biostatistics is open to Columbia MPH students in:

-Applicants should have one semester of calculus and a score in the 75th percentile or higher on the Quantitative Reasoning Section of the GRE.
+Applicants should have one semester of calculus with a B+ minimum grade, and a score in the 75th percentile or higher on the Quantitative Reasoning Section of the GRE.
 Due to course requirements, the certificate is most compatible for students in Environmental Health Sciences, Epidemiology, and Population & Family Health.

 Visit the Certificates Database to learn more about core and credit requirements.

 This course is a comprehensive overview of methods of analysis for binary and other discrete response data, with applications to epidemiological and clinical studies.
 Topics discussed include 2×2 tables, m×2 tables, tests of independence, measures of association, power and sample size determination, stratification and matching in design and analysis, interrater agreement, and logistic regression analysis.

 Applied Regression II

 This course introduces the statistical methods for analyzing censored data, non-normally distributed response data, and repeated measurements data that are commonly encountered in medical and public health research.
 Topics include estimation and comparison of survival curves, regression models for survival data, logit models, log-linear models, and generalized estimating equations.
 Examples are drawn from the health sciences.